fedacking/Fedackings-merkle-tree/README.md

     A Merkle Tree can generate a proof that it contains an element.
     A Merkle Tree can verify that a given hash is contained in it.

+## Structure

+The Merkle tree is stored in a vector of vectos.
+The hashes[0] is the vector of hashes of the base elements and each subsequent level is the hash of the elements below.
+In case of an unbalanced tree the nodes without brothers just hash with themselves to create a parent.

 ## Running